PAIR-code/deliberate-lab/lit/README.md

 in an experiment config, an experimenter might initially select a few top-level modules (`leader`, `game1` vs. `game2`) alongside standalone stages (`info`, `survey`).

+#### Config vs. Preview Components

+Config components use services in `src/services/config` to update a new experiment.

+Preview components do not use services; rather, they pass in the current stage as a property.